daviddalpiaz/appliedstats/anova.md

 Here $\alpha_i$ measures the effect of group $i$.
 It is the difference between the overall mean and the mean of group $i$.

-Essentially, the assumptions here are the same as the two sample case, however now, we simply have more groups.
+Essentially, the assumptions here are the same as the two-sample case, however now, we simply have more groups.

 Much like the two-sample case, we would again like to test if the means of the groups are equal.